1- PURPOSE OF THE SILVER LEAGUE

 D. A courtesy runner may not be replaced with another courtesy runner except for an injury causing the permanent removal of the original courtesy from the game.

 E. Any runner must hold his base, or his “safety option” (explained in “Exception” below) until the batter makes contact with the ball.
 Runners should not be called out if a batter swings and misses.
 Runners should return promptly to their base when required.

 F. A runner must make every effort to avoid colliding with opposing players while running the bases.
-If, in the umpire’s judgement, a runner misses a base to avoid a collision with a defensive player, the runner will not be called out.
+If, in the umpire’s judgement, a runner misses a base, or overruns 2B or 3B, to avoid a collision with a defensive player, the runner will not be called out.
 (See SSUSA Rule 8.6 and 8.7(4)

 EFFECT: If any of the above procedures are violated and the runner is considered illegal, he will be called out.